Barbell rows: proper form, muscles worked, and tips

 Set your hips and brace before you pull

-I stand over the bar with my feet hip-width apart.
-Then I hinge at the hips until my torso drops to roughly 45 degrees.
-The bar hangs at arm's length.
-Now here's the part I see most people mess up: brace your core like someone's about to punch you.
+Stand over the bar with feet hip-width, then hinge at the hips until your torso sits at about 45 degrees to the floor.
+I like to let the bar hang at arm's length.
+Now brace your core like someone's about to punch you in the gut.
 That's your start position.
-Skip the brace and your lower back rounds, turning a row into a back exercise.
-I've learned that lesson the hard way.
+Skip that brace, and I've seen my lower back round immediately, turning what should be a row into a back exercise.

 Drive your elbows straight back, not up